 You can seek to avoid or minimize penalties by aggressively fighting your charge.
 Our drug crimes defense attorney in Indianapolis can help.

 Depending on the facts, various arguments can be raised to challenge a drug crime accusation.

 - Unlawful search: Under the Fourth Amendment, law enforcement officials must have a warrant to look through someone’s belongings.
 Absent the warrant, they must have probable cause or the person’s permission.
 If they overstep their bounds when conducting a search, they have violated the individual’s constitutional rights.
 Evidence obtained may be inadmissible in court.

 - No possession: Someone might have had a controlled substance near them, but they might not have been aware of its presence.

 - Not a drug: The substance law enforcement officials collected might not have been a controlled substance.

-- Entrapment: Law enforcement officials might have placed undue force on the defendant to coerce them into doing something they normally would not have.
+- Entrapment: Law enforcement officials might have placed undue force on the defendant to coerce them into doing something they normally would not have done.

 At the Law Office of B.D.
-Williams, we examine the facts of each case to determine how to effectively fight for our clients.
+Williams, our lawyer examines the facts of each case to determine how to effectively fight for our clients.